Dissipation-driven topological phase transitions in open quantum systems independent of system Hamiltonian: Proof of Eq.

 We substitute the respective overlap factors $f_{\pm,\pm}$ of the PT-symmetric regime and the PT-broken regime into the the Pfaffian's expression Eq. \eqref{Mkchipsi}.
 Since $\lambda_+(k_s)-\lambda_{\pm}^*(k_s)=2ih_0$ holds for $E(k_s)=\pm E^*(k_s)$, this substitution process yields identical expressions for the Pfaffian of the correlation matrix in both regimes, with the final unified result being explicitly given in Eq.~\eqref{delt0pff}.

-{\bf Acknowledgements} This work was supported by the National Natural Science Foundation of China (grant NO. 12204406), the Yunnan Fundamental Research Projects (grant NO. 202401CF070187), and the Start-up Research Fund of Southeast University (RF1028624190)..
+{\bf Acknowledgements} This work was supported by the National Natural Science Foundation of China (grant NO. 12204406 and Grand No. 12504187), the Yunnan Fundamental Research Projects (grant NO. 202401CF070187), and the Start-up Research Fund of Southeast University (RF1028624190).